gyauelvis/leetcode/README.md

 ## 🧐 About <a name = "about"></a>

 In this repository I solve Leetcode problems with JavaScript Everyday.
 This repository has 3 folders each for the difficulty level of  the leetcode problem.

+In every file the problem together with its descriptions have been commented out on top.
+Below it is the solution to the problem.

 You can check them out and contribute to them.
 Your feedback is greatly appreciated.

 ## 🏁 Getting Started <a name = "getting_started"></a>